trendyminds/molecule/README.md

 # <img src="resources/img/logo.svg" width="35" alt="Molecule logo"> Molecule

-## Components
+## Why Molecule?

-Grab Twig components from outside the primary template folder.
-Useful for creating folder structures like the following:
+Molecule allows you to grab Twig components from outside the template folder.
+This is useful if you want to keep your Twig partials, CSS, React/Vue files, etc in a single component folder.
+Now all of your components are nicely organized in individual folder structures!

 ```
 ├── components/
 │   ├── ButtonPrimary/